A Bold New Chapter for Our PhD Program

 With a significant emphasis on faculty-student research collaboration in an environment that is both specialized and interdisciplinary, students will be initiated into an intellectual community centered around the discovery and production of new knowledge.

 Research Collaboratives are faculty-led, student-engaged research groups.
 Each Research Collaborative focuses on a cutting-edge topic within one or more fields of religious studies and theology.
 A PhD student will be required to affiliate with a Research Collaborative that aligns with the student’s research interests and professional goals.
-The first Research Collaboratives will be announced in September.
+Learn more about the research collaboratives available to doctoral applicants for Fall 2026 at the GTU.

 Each Collaborative: